A Whole Person Approach is Integrative

 On these pages you’ll find a set of resources focused on whole person cancer care and how to incorporate this approach into your practice.
 Through the inclusion of evidence-based behavior and lifestyle therapies such as nutrition, movement, meditation, and others, patients will activate their individual ability to heal as they go through cancer treatment and into survivorship.

 “Healing and Cancer” is intended to be read and actively used by teams caring for people with cancer and by caregivers and patients themselves to enhance healing, health, and wellbeing.
-“Healing and Cancer” directs readers to the best tools and resources available so that oncologists, primary clinicians, nurses, social workers, integrative practitioners, cancer care teams, and patients with cancer can incorporate whole person care into their own healing journey.
+“Healing and Cancer” directs readers to the best tools and resources available so that oncologists, primary clinicians, nurses, social workers, integrative practitioners, cancer care teams, patients with cancer and their caregivers, can incorporate whole person care into their own healing journey.

 What Makes up a Whole Person